In-context Learning in Presence of Spurious Correlations: In-context learning based on a single task

+Finally, once the predictions on the intermediate queries are obtained, we optimize the average loss on the \emph{query} examples:

+where $y_{q_i}$ is the label of query $q_i$.
+Hereafter, we refer to this approach as simply ``proposed approach''.

 \cref{fig:naive-approach} compares the proposed and naive approaches with and without input dimension permutations.
-Without random permutations, the proposed approach outperforms the naive approach marginally.
+Without random permutations, the proposed approach marginally outperforms the naive approach.
 However, the same is not true with random permutations.
-We found that image embeddings of DINOv2 have a bias towards representing objects more than backgrounds, alleviating the challenge posed by the spuriously correlated background in \waterbirds{}.
-In fact, the linear probing accuracy of the spurious feature is just $\approx 82$\%.
+We found that image embeddings of DINOv2 have a bias toward representing objects more than backgrounds, alleviating the challenge posed by the spuriously correlated background in \waterbirds{}.
+In fact, with 512 training examples, the linear probing accuracy of the spurious feature is only $\approx 65$\%, while that of the label is $\approx 95$\%.
+For comparison, with ResNet-50~\citep{he2016deep} embeddings, the linear probing accuracies of the spurious feature and label are $\approx 81$\% and $\approx 85$\% respectively.

 For this reason, we create a modified version of Waterbirds by adding a constant vector $\tilde{s}$ or $-\tilde{s}$ to image embeddings based on the spurious feature $s$.
 We scale $\tilde{s}$ to have its norm equal to the average norm of image embeddings and verify that the linear probing accuracy of the spurious feature becomes 100\%.
-On this modified \waterbirds{} dataset, which we name \modwaterbirds{}, we see a large separation between the naive and proposed approaches (see \cref{fig:naive-approach-mod}).
-We also see that without permutations, both naive and proposed approaches perform identically, indicating no robustness to the spurious correlation.
+On this modified \waterbirds{} dataset, which we call \modwaterbirds{}, we see a large separation between the naive and proposed approaches (see \cref{fig:naive-approach-mod}).
+We also see that without permutations, both the naive and proposed approaches perform identically, indicating no robustness to the spurious correlation.
 This is expected, because in the absence of in-context learning, we can think of the naive and proposed approaches as standard and reweighted empirical risk minimization with a complex classification head, respectively.
-It has been observed that sample reweighting is not effective in overparameterized settings as all training examples will be perfectly fitted~\citep{byrd2019effect,menon2021overparameterisation}.
+Sample reweighting has been observed to be ineffective in overparameterized settings, as all training examples will be perfectly fitted~\citep{byrd2019effect,menon2021overparameterisation}.